depixusgenome/trackanalysis/doc/CycleApp/cleaning.rst

 -----------

 * |DZ|: set the maximum extent a bead may have and be considered fixed.
-* |NOISE|: set the maximum noise a bead may suffer from an be
+* |NOISE|: set the maximum noise a bead may suffer from.
 * :math:`\phi 5` repeatability: sets how close together to the median cycle profile 90% of values must sit for a bead to be considered fixed.
 * |SUBTRACTION|